lewsid/jquery-html5-image-uploader/README.md

     });
     ```

 6. Implement server-side post handling.
-Here's an example of how it is achieved in PHP:
+Here's an example of how this is achieved in PHP:

     ```php
     <?php